nichoth/resume/src/resume.md

 * Javascript Developer
 * October 2021

-As a contract position, I worked on developing a blog application with Fission's decentralized/web3 backend
+As a contract position, I developed a blog application with Fission's decentralized/web3 backend

 ### Invintus Media
 * Developer